Shining Force CD: Book 3

 The player again assumes the role of Nick.
 Several months after Iom's defeat, Prince Nick's coronation ceremony is interrupted by an old woman named Dava.
 She asserts that Nick is unworthy of being crowned king and kidnaps Queen Anri.
 To prove himself worthy of the crown, Prince Nick must lead the Cypress army and his friends from Guardiana to rescue the lost queen.

 Book 4

 Nick and his friends are visiting the most historic museum in Cypress when the exhibits of Nick's greatest enemies suddenly come to life.

 Release

 Shining Force CD was released in Japan in July 1994.
 At this time, Sega of America stated that they had no plans to release the game outside of Japan, but they later changed their minds, and the game was released in both North America and Europe.

 The localization of Shining Force CD is a generally more accurate translation than its predecessors, Shining Force and Shining Force II, though some changes were made.
 The characters Hanzou and Musashi, who previously appeared in Shining Force, are referred to in Shining Force CDs localization as "Higgins" and "Rush", respectively.
 Also, in Book 2, Mayfair inexplicably refers to Ruce as "Scavenger".

-It was re-released on the Sega Genesis Mini 2 in October 2022.
+It was re-released on the Sega Genesis Mini 2 on October, 27 2022.